Will Kansas cover the spread vs. UConn? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- When Kansas scores more than 60.6 points, it is 3-3 against the spread and 6-0 overall.
+- Kansas is 3-3 against the spread and 6-0 overall when scoring more than 60.6 points.

+- The Huskies' 88.7 points per game are 24 more points than the 64.7 the Jayhawks allow.

 Bet on this or any college basketball matchup at BetMGM